 It is thought that thresher sharks evolved some 55 million years ago.
 They are part of the order of Lamniform sharks, so are relatively closely related to mako sharks (Isurus species) and the great white (Carcharodon carcharias) (Compagno, 1984; Naylor et al, 2012).

 There are currently 3 living species of thresher sharks:

-Whilst they all look quote similar, the different species can be told apart based on the relative length of their tail and the size of their eyes; the tail of the common thresher shark is comparatively longer than the tails of its cousins and (unsurprisingly) bigeye threshers have comparably large eyes.
+Whilst they all look quote similar, the different species can be told apart based on the relative length of their tail and the size of their eyes.
+The tail of the common thresher shark is comparatively longer than the tails of its cousins and (unsurprisingly) bigeye threshers have comparably large eyes.
 Bigeye threshers are also relatively brutish in shape and have pronounced ridges running down their faces.
-It can be difficult to tell pelagic and common threshers apart, but if you look very closely, the dorsal fin of the pelagic thresher forms an almost perfect triangle between the pectoral and pelvic fins, where the dorsal of the common thresher is closer to the front of the shark (Compagno, 1984).
+It can be difficult to tell pelagic and common threshers apart, but if you look very closely, the dorsal fin of the pelagic thresher forms an almost perfect triangle between the pectoral and pelvic fins, where the dorsal of the common thresher is closer to the front of the shark (Compagno, 1984; Naylor et al, 2012).

 Evolution does not act randomly, but only causes new features to arise if they confer some benefit to the animal...
 Mutations in the genetic code, leading to changes in morphology, can either be advantageous (meaning the animal lives long enough to breed and pass on its genes) or detrimental (meaning it dies or does not reproduce).
 Subsequently a beneficial trait becomes more prevelent in the population and subtle changes can become enhanced, until we see extreme features arise: like the remarkably long neck of the giraffe, the ostentatious feathers of birds of paradise, or the awesome tails of the thresher sharks.

 Whipping their long tail through the water generates a considerable shockwave, which can startle and immobile fish, allowing the thresher shark to snack on them without having to give chase.
-Not only is this energy saving, but it is thought that this hunting method is especially efficient because it allows the shark to stun multiple prey items at once, which massively increases their hunting success (Oliver et al, 2013).
+Not only is this energy saving, but it is thought that this hunting method is especially efficient because it allows the shark to stun multiple prey items at once, which massively increases their hunting success (Aalbers et al, 2010; Oliver et al, 2013).

 The thresher sharks have evolved their long tails and whipping technique in order to target bait balls for their next meal, but this did not happen overnight.
 It was a very long and slow process...
 At some point, a thresher ancestor will have had a random mutation causing the tail to be longer, which lead to some hunting advantage.
 This individual will have lived a successful life, producing many offspring, with the same genes.
 The next generation may have had slightly longer tails, and the following generation, even longer still... until, eventually (millions of years later), evolution gave rise to the wonderful tail we know today.
 In my opinion, it was well worth the wait!